Activities in the Blackwater Estuary

 1903 Frederick Charrington, heir to the London brewery company (more below)

-1910-26 The island was occupied by the Royal Navy (more below), but still owned by Frederick Charrington
+1910-26 The island was occupied by the Royal Navy (more below), but was still owned by Frederick Charrington

 1936 Wealthy philanthropist Major Alfred Allnatt (sold to him by the trustees of the Charrington estate) He is best known for donating Ruben's Adoration of the Magi to Kings College Cambridge.